jup-ag/rfq-webhook-toolkit/README.md

 ## Expiry information

-We enforce a fixed expiry timing flow for all quotes and transactions:

-1. When creating a quote, we set transaction expiry to **55 seconds** from creation time
-2. On the frontend:
-   - If remaining time before expiry is less than **40 seconds** when user needs to sign, we will automatically re-quote
-   - The frontend will also do a re-quote every **15s**
-3. On the backend:
-   - If remaining time before expiry is less than **25 seconds** when our /swap endpoint receives the request, we will reject the swap before forwarding to market makers
+We enforce a fixed expiry timing flow for all quotes and transactions.
+When creating a quote, the transaction expiry is set to **50 seconds** from the creation time.
+Of this, **25 seconds** are reserved for the webhook to verify, sign, and send the transaction on-chain.
+The remaining **25 seconds** are allocated for the user to accept the quote.
+Additionally, the frontend automatically re-quotes every 5 seconds.

+Summary:

+* `transaction_ttl`: 50 seconds
+* `maker_reserved_time`: 25 seconds
+* `user_time` = `transaction_ttl - maker_reserved_time`: 25 seconds

-This fixed expiry flow simplifies the integration by:
+This fixed expiry flow simplifies integration by:

-- Removing the need for market makers to specify custom expiry times in quote requests
+* Removing the need for market makers to specify custom expiry times in quote requests
-- Providing consistent behavior across all quotes and transactions
+* Providing consistent behavior across all quotes and transactions
-- Allowing for clear timeout boundaries at different stages of the flow
+* Establishing clear timeout boundaries at different stages of the flow

 Note: These expiry thresholds may be adjusted based on performance and feedback.

 ## Advertising supported tokens